rkillickdev/the-coffee-run/README.md

 ## **Imagery**

 This project is deployed on Heroku and uses the Code Institute template to run the app in the mock terminal.
-I made some ammendments to the default html and css files to personalise the app and also help the user understand immediately the purpose of the site:
+I made some amendments to the default html and css files to personalise the app and also help the user understand immediately the purpose of the site:

 ![Deployed Site Landing Page](docs/colour-palette/coffee-run-deployed-site.png)